-Today, Shavon, a single mom of a 3-year-old daughter, is pursuing a Bachelor of Science in Information Technology at UAGC (and maintains a 4.0 GPA), works full-time as a Claims Associate for State Farm and is the Diversity & Inclusion liaison for her claims team.
+Today, Shavon, a single mom of a 3-year-old daughter, is pursuing a Bachelor of Science in Information Technology at UAGC, works full-time as a Claims Associate for State Farm and is the Diversity & Inclusion liaison for her claims team.
 Plus, she’s a member of the Women in Technology Employee Resource Group at State Farm.

-Discover the five reasons to join UAGC’s Women in STEM club and learn how the members are growing together.
+Discover the five reasons to join the UAGC Women in STEM club and learn how the members are growing together.